CyVerse-learning-materials/dnasubway_guide/docs/step7.md

     **New, faster Green Line**

-    Green Line is now running on .
+    Green Line is now running on [Jestream Cloud](https://jetstream-cloud.org/).
 This should greatly reduce queue times (The entire running time for this tutorial is about 60 minutes).
 We have designed Green Line for a lower number of concurrent users (<50), and still recommend teaching using jobs you have made public, and only running the entire workflow when